 Why Dogs Need Bloodwork

-Many pet owners don't understand the reason why their dog, cat, or other pet needs bloodwork or other diagnostic tests.
+Many pet owners don't understand the reason why their dog requires bloodwork or other diagnostic tests.
 After all, if your pet appears healthy, why pay the extra expense?

 But bloodwork tests are a vital part of your pet's overall care and these important diagnostic tests can tell us a lot about your dog's health.
 For certain procedures such as dental surgery, your pet's blood will need to be tested to ensure they are healthy enough to undergo the procedure.